Anti-Terrorism Battalion

-The United States Marine Corps' Anti-Terrorism Battalion (AT BN) was a specialized infantry battalion and a Special Operations Capable (SOC) unit.
+The United States Marine Corps' Anti-Terrorism Battalion (AT BN) was a specialized infantry battalion.
 The battalion was disbanded in 2013.

 Mission

 In response to the 9-11 attacks, the mission of the Anti-Terrorism Battalion was to rapidly deploy specially trained advanced infantry, intelligence personnel, support elements, and sustainable forces to detect, deter, defend, and conduct initial incident response to combat the threat of terrorism worldwide.

 Rotational Duty

 After September 11, 2001, the Marine Corps began rotating standard infantry battalions such as 3rd Battalion 8th Marines (3/8) through 6-month on-call assignments as the designated "Anti-Terrorism Battalion" to meet short term/no-notice mission requirements.
 Examples included augmenting security at the American Embassy in Kabul, Afghanistan, with a rifle company for site security.
 These rotations required company and smaller size detachments but removed the entire force of the 1,000-man infantry battalion from the main war fighting effort.
 This posed a problem for the Marine Corps as Operations Enduring Freedom (OEF) and Iraqi Freedom (OIF) began to require additional full strength infantry battalions to rotate in and out of theater at a higher rate.